ABOUT

 STATEMENT

-Caz Hildebrand’s practice is concerned with temporality, seeking to make connections between the past, the present and the future, exploring the intersection between archaeology, architecture and art.
+Caz Hildebrand’s practice is concerned with temporality, seeking to make connections between the past, the present and the future, exploring the intersection between archaeology, architecture and art as part of a philosophical meditation on material continuity.

-Caz works with clay, using various techniques including slab-building, casting and press-moulding.
-She also uses glass, metal, plaster and stone.
-These materials, like clay, have powerful associations for her, embodying both transience and longevity.
-Using her language of geometric forms in a range of materials creates new meanings and connections.
-She uses colour to delineate form and surface, making associations with childhood building blocks, adding elements of playfulness.
-These works invite audiences to rearrange them in new compositions.
+Caz works mainly with clay, using various techniques and processes, including slab-building, slip casting and press moulding.
+She also works with glass, metal, plaster and stone.
+These materials have powerful associations for her, embodying both transience and longevity.

-The works reflect preoccupations with Modernism and brutalist architecture, making connections, narrative and manifestations of memory; all set within the context of the urban landscape, which has been intrinsic in shaping her visual world.
-Caz was born in London and still lives in the city.
-Her approach is clearly informed by her past experience as a graphic designer.
+Hildebrand’s works reflect her preoccupations with Modernism and Brutalist architecture, connections, manifestations of memory, bereavement, loss and reparation, all set within the context of the urban landscape, which has been intrinsic in shaping her visual world.
+She was born in London and still lives in the city.
+Her approach is also informed by her previous career as a graphic designer.

-Caz plans to develop larger scale sculptural projects to encourage audience interaction with her works and to re-evaluate perceptions about sculpture in site-specific locations and the public realm.
+Caz is currently developing larger scale sculptural projects to encourage audience interaction with her works in site-specific spaces and the public realm.